Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week1/day3/challange7/description.md

-#### sort
+### Sort

-Write a function called ```sort``` that sorts the values of an object, which should all be numbers, from the smaller to the bigger one.
+Write a function called ```sort``` that sorts the values of an object, which should all be numbers, from the smallest to the biggest one.
 The function will return an object with keys going from 0 to n; where n is the number of properties of the object minus 1.
 **Example:**

 ```jsx